Tufts Medical Center: Emergency medicine

 The Emergency Department is equipped for the evaluation, resuscitation and stabilization of patients of all ages who present with acute illness or injury.
 The Tufts Children's Hospital is the home of the Kiwanis Pediatric Trauma Institute and is a Level I Pediatric Trauma Center (the oldest pediatric trauma center in the country).
 The hospital has been verified by the American College of Surgeons as a Level I trauma center since 2012, one of 5 Boston adult trauma centers.
 Tufts Medical Center is part of the consortium of hospitals which operates Boston MedFlight, and is equipped with a rooftop helipad.

 Transportation

 Tufts Medical Center is located in Boston's Chinatown, near many highways including Interstates 90 and 93.
 The Tufts Medical Center MBTA Station is on the MBTA Orange Line and there is a connecting Silver Line stop beneath the overpass connecting the main atrium with Floating Hospital for Children.
 Also within a short walking distance is Boylston station on the Green Line and South Station, a major transportation hub serving the MBTA Commuter Rail, MBTA Red Line, Greyhound Lines, Amtrak, and several Chinatown buses with links to New York City.

+In 2014, an article in The Tufts Daily asserted that "Boston Chinatown’s gentrification [is] linked historically to Tufts Medical Center’s expansion."